 - May supervise the work of others.

-- Establishes and maintains regular and reliable attendance.
+- Establishes and maintains a record of regular and reliable attendance.

 - Performs all other related duties as assigned.

+Graduation from an accredited four-year college or university with a degree in English, journalism, public relations, marketing or a related field of study, plus at least two (2) years of related work experience as a writer, publicist or similar.
 Experience in editorial work.
-Graduation from an accredited four-year college or university with a degree in English, journalism, public relations, marketing or a related field of study, plus at least one (1) year of related work experience as a writer, editor, publicist or similar, demonstrating advanced skills and experience in communications, computing, information research, and technology.
-Proficient in data entry, word processing, business correspondence management, spreadsheets, and other electronic communications and software.
-Demonstrates skilled use of automated information tracking systems and advanced use of Microsoft Office Suite products, including Word, Access, Excel and PowerPoint.
 Experience and education may be substituted for one another on a year-for-year basis.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

-- Thorough knowledge of the English language, including usage and nuances.
+- Thorough knowledge of English language, including usage and nuances.

-- Skill in advanced computing and information research, and proficiency in performing data entry, word processing, business correspondence formatting, mail merges, database and spreadsheet creation, and electronic communications.
+- Skill in advanced computing and information research, and proficiency in performing data entry, word processing, business correspondence formatting, merges, databases, spreadsheets and electronic communications.